axelhjalm/bitwig-midi-fighter-twister/README.md

 ### 16 track volume mixer
 Press TR (top right) to access.
 Here you can adjust volume (turn knob) and solo tracks (press button).
 User top left and bottom left buttons to scroll 16 tracks at a time.

-### 16 pad drum sequencer
-This mode must be used on a clip the size of one measure (16 x 16th notes) together till Bitwig Drum Machine.
-Might work with other devices but has not been tested properly.
-Press a knob to enter step sequencer for that drum (knobs turn green).
-While in this view, press knobs to toggle the drum pad for the corresponding step.
-Twist not to set volume.
-To return to drum pad selection, press lower left button.
-While playing, the LEDs will light up when the corresponding drum pad i triggered.
-To reset the clip, press the lower right button.
-Be warned that this will reset all notes in the selected midi clip!

-## Know limitations
-1) Drum pad only supports one full measure
-2) Switching between drumpad clips or other clips will not update the sequencer in the Midi Fighter Twister

 ## Licensing
  Bitwig Extension for Midi Fighter Twister